gobolinux/Documentation/content/latest/Getting-Started/Installing-Gobolinux/GoboLinux-Known-Issues-and-Fixes.md

 ---
 title: "GoboLinux 017.01 Known Issues and Fixes"
 linkTitle: "Known Issues and Fixes"
-weight: 1
+weight: 9
 ---

 ## Installation in a VM

 In a VM environment, installing GoboLinux' bootloader onto a GPT partion currently fails.
-Please use an MBR partition.
+Please set up MBR partitioning!

-On bare metal GPT partitions worked fine in our testing (if in doubt, configure your bootloader manually).
+On bare metal systems GPT partitions worked fine in our testing (if in doubt, configure your bootloader manually).

 ## Other outstanding issues